jollem/caromgenie/MANUAL.md

 One drawback / feature is that UI is language agnostic - all actions are described by icons instead of text.
 This might feel confusing at start.

-Event though application was supposed to be used via touch enabled devices, it soon became clear that keyboard support was must.
+Even though at first application was supposed to be used via touchscreen, it soon became clear that keyboard support is a must.
 [Keybingins](src/app/page.tsx#L74-L87) can be seen from source (action naming is rather poor :see_no_evil: - might get improved in the future).

 Note that configuration and theme settings are saved in local storage.
 Game ID, used for connecting Observer UI